SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 as part of its protocol requirements.
-If you try adding one, the next issue you'll encounter is that the ``==`` operator needs to know the types of its left-hand and right-hard arguments.
+If you try adding one, the next issue you'll encounter is that the ``==`` operator needs to know the types of its left-hand and right-hand arguments.
 This sort of operator usually takes arguments of type ``Self``, matching whatever concrete type adopts the protocol, but adding a ``Self`` requirement to the protocol